canarylumen-droid/audnix-ai-project/INTEGRATIONS_GUIDE.md

 3. All DM conversations are imported as leads
 4. Webhook monitors video comments 24/7
 5. AI analyzes EVERY comment for buying signals (no keywords)
+6. **[OPTIONAL]** Replies to comment publicly (e.g., "Check your DM! 🔥")
+7. **[OPTIONAL]** Asks them to follow (e.g., "Follow @yourhandle so I can send this over")
-6. Sends personalized DM using their real username
+8. Sends personalized DM using their real username
-7. References what THEY said and what THEY want
+9. References what THEY said and what THEY want
-8. "All set!
+10. "All set!
 AI will start working" message is displayed

+**Comment Reply Settings**:
+- Toggle ON/OFF in video monitor settings
+- AI generates natural responses (not robotic)
+- Responses sent 5-25 seconds after comment (human-like timing)
+- Optional "Ask to Follow" feature (not forced, just friendly request)
+- Works ONLY on Business Instagram accounts (Graph API limitation)

 ### 2. WhatsApp (Twilio)
 - **Lead Importing**: ✅ Automatic